hmrc/vat-service-guide/source/documentation/set-up.html.md

 ## Link software to HMRC

 Businesses and agents using your software to connect to the VAT (MTD) API must grant authority to your software to interact with HMRC on their behalf.
-We use the open standard [OAuth 2.0 (opens in a new tab)](https://oauth.net/2/), which involves the business or agent signing in via their Governmant Gateway account and following the grant authority user journey.
+We use the open standard [OAuth 2.0 (opens in a new tab)](https://oauth.net/2/), which involves the business or agent signing in via their Government Gateway account and following the grant authority user journey.

 <img src="figures/links-software.png" alt="Link software to HMRC process diagram" border="1px"; style="width:320px;" />